 A life insurance policy provides a payment in the event of your death that can help protect your family’s lifestyle in the absence of your earning power.
 “Many people have financial goals they are trying to meet with hard-earned income—such as paying off a mortgage, putting a child through college, or supporting an elderly parent.
 Life insurance can help support your family goals,” says Tom Ewanich, a vice president and actuary at Fidelity Investments Life Insurance Company.

 Here’s how it works: When you purchase a life insurance policy, you’re buying a contract with the issuing insurance company.
 The issuing insurance company guarantees that upon your death, it will pay a preset amount to your beneficiaries.
 The guarantee is subject to the insurance company’s claims-paying ability.
 The proceeds are typically free from income taxes.
 The insurance company pays your beneficiaries directly, so they receive the funds without the delays and expenses associated with the probate process that governs assets passed down via a will.
-Depending on the size of your estate, benefits from a life insurance policy may be subject to estate tax.1
+And because the probate process is often made public, life insurance may also provide your family a non-financial benefit: privacy.
+However, depending on the size of your estate, benefits from a life insurance policy may be subject to estate tax.1

 2. What types of life insurance are available?